jkroso/fs-plates/fsplates.1.md

 `$ fsplate Makefile`

+use a file that is within a template

+`$ fsplate component/Makefile`

-target a sub-directory
+control target directory

-`$ fsplate component myproject`
+`$ fsplate component ./target`

 ## About